- Teams competing in tournaments 9U – 12U will be subject to a 6 inning or 1 hour and 45 minute time limit.

 - January 1, 2014 – credit values are non transferable and may only be used by the teams submitting the original registration and payment amount.

-- Teams registering to attend Pastime Tournaments sanctioned events are required to stay at an approved listed Host Hotel through our website.
-Please contact a Pastime Tournaments representative for booking information and approved hotel locations.
+- Teams registering to attend Mid-America Tournaments sanctioned events are required to stay at an approved listed Host Hotel through our website.
+Please contact a Mid-America Tournaments representative for booking information and approved hotel locations.

 - *Blue Chip registrations are non refundable.
 A credit value of 50% will be available after registration if attendance does not take place.
 Physical limitations with a doctor’s note may be considered for full credit value.